-NC 27513).
+Thirty-six electrodes that represented 6 scalp regions were selected for the statistical analyses (see Fig. 2).
+The theta power was analyzed by performing a linear mixed model of the Analysis of Variance (ANOVA) using the Statistical Analysis System (SAS, version 9.2) (SAS Institute Inc., NC 27513, USA).
 The values with $\pm 4$ standard deviations were considered as outliers and removed from the data before the analysis.
-The covariance structure used in the model was "Compound Symmetry," which has a constant variance and covariance.
-The model included five factors as fixed effects: Valence (loss, gain), Amount (50 and 10 e), Region (frontal, central, parietal, occipital, left-temporal, and right-temporal), and Electrode (6 electrodes) as within-subjects factors, and Group (alcoholic, control) as a between-subjects factor.
-One-way ANOVA was used for the follow-up analyses of pair-wise comparisons between the (1) alcoholic versus control group, (2) loss versus gain condition, and (3) 50 versus 10¢.
-A Bonferroni correction procedure for multiple comparisons was used.
+The covariance structure used in the model was 'Compound Symmetry' which has a constant variance and covariance.
+The model included five factors as fixed effects: Valence (loss, gain), Amount (50¢, 10¢), Region (frontal, central, parietal, occipital, left-temporal, and right-temporal) and Electrode (6 electrodes) as within-subjects factors, and Group (alcoholic, control) as a between-subjects factor.
+One-way ANOVA was used for the follow-up analyses of pair-wise comparisons between the 1) alcoholic vs. control group, 2) loss vs. gain condition, and 3) 50¢ vs. 10¢.
+A Bonferroni correction procedure for multiple comparisons was employed.